 For course costs download our price guide.We offer other ways to fund your training and we also accept ELCAS for Armed Forces personnel.

 Anyone from the age of 16 can enrol and complete any of our non-practical e-learning courses.
 Practical courses can only be attended on or after your 18th birthday but can be enrolled on and booked in advance of this.

 Many gyms will accept applicants of 16 years of age, but be aware that if you are planning to work outside of clubs or leisure centres as a Personal Trainer, an Exercise to Music Instructor or a Pilates Teacher, you may not be eligible for the required insurance until you are 18 years old or over.

 For more information on course entry requirements and admissions please contact one of our Careers Advisers who will be happy to answer any of your questions.

-Both of our nutrition diplomas are certified by the Association for Nutrition (AfN) at level 4 of the Health and Social Care Competency framework.
-The Advanced Diploma in Nutrition and Weight Management is also accredited by RSPH.
+Both of our nutrition courses are certified by the Association for Nutrition (AfN) at level 4 of the Health and Social Care Competency framework.
+Our Level 4 RSPH Nutrition Course is also accredited by RSPH.

 The Pro Zone is aimed primarily at Personal Trainers as the content is aimed at building on their existing knowledge.
 However, if you are level 2 trained, such as a Gym Instructor, or working up to your Personal Trainer qualifications, you would still be welcome to join the Pro Zone, but you would need to be aware that some of the content may not be relevant to you or may build on knowledge you have not yet developed.